rukasakurai/github-copilot-tutorial/docs/workshop.md

 <div class="tip" data-title="tip">

->You will **always** get better results by cutting big task into small chunks with copilot autocomplete.
-It's also a good way to show that copilot is not magic and you have to use it with your other IDE feature and your developer logic.
+>You will **always** get better results by cutting big task into small chunks with GitHub Copilot autocomplete.
+It's also a good way to show that GitHub Copilot is not magic and you have to use it with your other IDE feature and your developer logic.

 </div>

 ## Tests

-Copilot can help generate all kind of tests that are written with code.
+GitHub Copilot can help generate all kind of tests that are written with code.
 It Includes `unit tests, integration tests, end to end tests, and load testing` tests with JMeter scripts for example.

 - Add a new file `validators.test.ts` in the `albums-viewer/tests` folder

-- To have good test suggestion, you hould provide some basic informations to Copilot such as the test framework you want to use:
+- To have good test suggestion, you hould provide some basic informations to GitHub Copilot such as the test framework you want to use:

 ```ts
 import { describe }
 ```

-When you start typing the `describe` function, copilot will see you're in test file in TS and suggest you to import the `describe` and `it` functions from Mochai which is a famous test framework for JS/TS.
+When you start typing the `describe` function, GitHub Copilot will see you're in test file in TS and suggest you to import the `describe` and `it` functions from Mochai which is a famous test framework for JS/TS.
 Accept the suggestion and it will automatically suggest also the `expect` function from Chai: accept it also.

 ```ts